 Much like any case involving a defendant who is insured, the insurance company works for its client, your employer.
 It has an interest in reducing costs and paying as little as possible for your injury.
 It is not uncommon for policies to refuse pay-outs based on tiny exclusions, such as a policy exclusion for workers who are not wearing proper safety equipment or who were on duty past their allowed shift hours.
 This may ignore the fact that the employer required the employee to work late or did not provide the equipment.
 Therefore, even though you do not usually “sue” in a traditional sense, the process can still be quite adversarial and be wrought with complexity that requires a skilled attorney.

-If you have been injured in a work-related accident, contact the Georgia workers’ compensation lawyers at the Bader Law Firm, LLC who can fight for your right to be compensated.
+If you have been injured in a work-related accident, contact the Georgia workers’ compensation lawyers at Bader Scott Injury Lawyers who can fight for your right to be compensated.